 About Cooling & Air Quality

-Your home’s largest energy consumer is your electric water heater.
-Use our guide to learn about the most common types of water heaters used in Hawaii and decide on the best option for your home.
+Your home’s largest energy consumer is your home cooling system.
+Use our guide to learn about the most common types used in Hawaii and decide on the best option for your home.

 You can download the PDF here.

 Air conditioners draw heat out of the house, then replacing the hot air inside with cooled air.
 Their effectiveness will depend on choosing the right type and size of system.

 Central air conditioners (packaged unit) – Central air conditioners circulate cool air through a system of supply ducts throughout the home.
 Warm air flows back to the central air conditioner through return ducts and registers and is released outside the home.
 Ideal for single family homes with multiple rooms.